dragonexpert/pokemonmastersbot/README.md

 - nextreset: States how long until the next reset.
 - getgear [gear type]: States which stages have the selected gear type in them.
 - exstage [ex_stage]: Lists what types of gear drops from the selected stage.
+- passive [Passive Name]: Displays what a passive skill does. ( Some passives are not yet added. )

  Slash commands are not currently implemented.
 I would like to make them at some point.

  Future Commands:
- - passive [Passive Name]: Displays what a passive skill does.

 ## Contributing